capel82/ashleigh_baking_school/README.md

 Chrome Development Tool used for desktop version.

 Each features in the project has been tested in all these devices by making single or multiple purchases of courses and gift cards and all successfully completed the checkout process and orders appear in admin area.
 Inquiries submitted also appeared in contact in admin area.

+Login and Register features also tested.
+Admin area accessed by superuser account created.

  ###G. Local Deployment